MattiPaivike/EncryptionProject/README.md

 -Run Django Dev server: (navigate to \encryption and run "python manage.py runserver")

-# Testing with "client" files
+# Testing with "client" files:
 - Once everything is up and running you can run "client.py".
 The client requests a new string from the server, encrypts it with bcrypt and verifies that the string has been encrypted correctly

 -testcase1.py tries to verify a string that does not exist in the database

 -testcase2.py tries to verify a string that exists in the database, but "belongs" to another user.

-# Manual testing notes
+# Manual testing notes:
--The application has 3 users. testuser1, testuser2 and superuser.
+-The application has 3 users built-in: testuser1, testuser2 and superuser.
 The password for all users is: testing321

 # Getting the string from the API (python requests example):